awsdocs/aws-kms-developer-guide/doc_source/view-keystore.md

 }
 ```

 A `ConnectionState` of `Disconnected` indicates that a custom key store has never been connected or it was intentionally [disconnected from its AWS CloudHSM cluster](disconnect-keystore.md)\.
 However, if attempts to use a CMK in a connected custom key store fail, that might indicate a problem with the custom key store or its AWS CloudHSM cluster\.
-For help, see [How to Fix a Failing CMK](fix-keystore.md#fix-cmk-failed)\.
+For help, see [How to fix a failing CMK](fix-keystore.md#fix-cmk-failed)\.

 If the `ConnectionState` of the custom key store is `FAILED`, the `DescribeCustomKeyStores` response includes a `ConnectionErrorCode` element that explains the reason for the error\.

 For example, in the following output, the `INVALID_CREDENTIALS` value indicates that the custom key store connection failed because the [`kmsuser` password is invalid](fix-keystore.md#fix-keystore-password)\.
-For help with this and other connection error failures, see [Troubleshooting a Custom Key Store](fix-keystore.md)\.
+For help with this and other connection error failures, see [Troubleshooting a custom key store](fix-keystore.md)\.

 ```
 $ aws kms describe-custom-key-stores --custom-key-store-id cks-1234567890abcdef0